New Hope Community Farmers Market

-The rules, policies, and guidelines followed at Market in the Valley may be changed, at any time, by the Market’s Board of Directors.
+The rules, policies, and guidelines followed at the New Hope Community Farmers Market may be changed by the Market Manager with the approval of the New Hope Community Farmers Market Board of Directors.

 Application and Fees

 - Those wishing to participate in the Market must complete an application form and return it with the non-refundable application fee to the New Hope Community Farmers Market before consideration for participation in the Market.
 Applications received after April 20, 2021, will be considered as space and market mix allow. .

 - An application is only deemed complete when completed application, signature and application fee are included.
 A partial application will not be accepted.

 IF THE APPLICATION FEE DOES NOT ACCOMPANY THE APPLICATION, YOUR APPLICATION WILL NOT BE REVIEWED NOR WILL IT BE RETURNED TO YOU)

 - The New Hope Community Farmers Market shall review and approve all vendor applications before a vendor can participate in the Market.
 Space at the Market and the items a vendor offers will be some, but not all of the factors in determining approval.